 Lilin aims to provide a comfortable and intimate dining experience, in which traditional Asian flavors are pared down to their purest and most potent aspects.
 The tapas style menu brings out the best of Asian culinary traditions and allows guests to sample delights from all over the Asian gastronomic map.
 The restaurant’s interiors purposefully evoke traditional Indonesian design, whilst giving it a slick, contemporary update.
 Some of the most intriguing tapas dishes are baby shrimp and glass noodle salad with fresh greens in garlic, chili and lemon dressing, and roast duck red curry cooked with grapes, pineapple, tomato and fresh Thai basil.
 Their cocktails are as innovative and delectable as their food.

 Lilin, Midnigh, Jl.
 Petitenget, Seminyak, Bali 80361, +62 361 4737979

 Merah Putih Restoran

-Serving traditional Indonesian cuisine using only the highest quality ingredients, Merah Putih offers flavours and ingredients from across the archipelago.
+Serving traditional Indonesian cuisine using only the highest quality ingredients, Merah Putih offers flavors and ingredients from across the archipelago.
 The restaurant aims to reflect the diversity of Indonesian culinary culture, which takes in aspects of Indian, Chinese and South East Asian cuisines and recreates them in their own distinctive way.
-The focus on the traditional roots of Indonesian cuisine extends to the convivial dining experience, which evokes the family eating which is at the core of Indonesian cooking.
-However Merah Putih doesn’t simply reproduce Indonesian classics but also seeks to update traditional flavours; the menu is split between ‘traditional’ and ‘modern’ which allows guests to experience both sides of the Indonesian culinary spectrum.
+The focus on the traditional roots of Indonesian cuisine extends to the convivial dining experience, which evokes the familial aspect which is at the core of Indonesian cooking.
+However Merah Putih doesn’t simply reproduce Indonesian classics but also seeks to update traditional flavors.
+The menu is split between ‘traditional’ and ‘modern’ which allows guests to experience both sides of the Indonesian culinary spectrum.